spsforks/SCons-scons-wiki/ToolsForFools.md

 # A simple Builder, and its evolution to a Tool

 This small article discusses the different possible approaches while trying to teach SCons how to compile and process exotic file types, in order to support new tools.
-This can be a compiler for a sparsely used language like "Befunge" [http://www.esolangs.org/wiki/Befunge](http://www.esolangs.org/wiki/Befunge) or a documentation processor like "[AsciiDoc](AsciiDoc)" [http://www.methods.co.nz/asciidoc/](http://www.methods.co.nz/asciidoc/), which aren't supported by the SCons core yet.
+This can be a compiler for a sparsely used language like [Befunge](http://www.esolangs.org/wiki/Befunge) or a documentation processor like [AsciiDoc](http://www.methods.co.nz/asciidoc/), which aren't supported by the SCons core.

 Based on my personal experiences (and preferences!)
 I outline some of the basic points you have to look out for, when implementing an SCons Tool.
 Visit [http://www.scons.org/wiki/ToolsIndex](http://www.scons.org/wiki/ToolsIndex) for a list of currently available extension packages, which can serve as examples for your own code.